syncfusion-content/windowsforms-docs/WindowsForms/Grouping/FAQ/How-to-Clear-a-Filter.md

 ---
 layout: post
-title: How to Clear a Filter
+title: How to Clear a Filter | WindowsForms | Syncfusion
 description: How to Clear a Filter
 platform: WindowsForms
 control: Grouping